awsdocs/amazon-workspaces-administration-guide/doc_source/required-service-components.md

-# Required Configuration Elements and Service Components for WorkSpaces<a name="required-service-components"></a>
+# Required Configuration and Service Components for WorkSpaces<a name="required-service-components"></a>

 As a WorkSpace administrator, you must understand the following about required configuration and service components\.